Spatiotemporal Robustness of Temporal Logic Tasks using Multi-Objective Reasoning: Related Work

 The aforementioned works capture spatial robustness, but lack the ability to reason over temporal perturbations.
 The authors in \cite{donze2010robust,lindemann2022temporal} propose temporal robustness via robust semantics that capture permissible time shifts of a signal, while permissible time dilations were studied in \cite{rino2024efficiently}.
 Robust semantics for temporal robustness were used within robotics/control \cite{rodionova2021time,rodionova2022combined,chen2023stl,le2024time,buyukkocak2025resilient,wang2024synthesis}.
 While these works consider time shifts of a signal, time dilations were studied in \cite{rino2024efficiently}.
-The only works that address spatiotemporal robustness are \cite{akazaki2015time,donze2010robust}, but only provide a scalar value that does not capture all jointly admissible spatial and temporal perturbations; for which we argue multi-objective reasoning is needed.
+The only works that address spatiotemporal robustness are \cite{akazaki2015time,donze2010robust,niu2023robust}, but only provide scalar metrics.
+We note that \cite{donze2010robust} already hints at the multi-objective structure that we developed in this paper.
+Indeed, \cite{donze2010robust} argues that one could (1) fix a spatial robustness level and compute the resulting temporal robustness, and (2) then sweep over all such spatial robustness levels.
+The authors call the resulting tuples ``a kind of Pareto curve''.
+We deliver precisely what \cite{donze2010robust} observed but left open: (1) we are the first to compute STR Pareto curves at the predicate level and propagate them through the parse tree (Definition~\ref{def:robust_semantics}), yielding sound under-approximations of the true STR (Theorem~\ref{thm:1}), which would be very difficult to compute directly (Definition~\ref{def:str}); (2) we precisely define min/max operations over Pareto curves (Definition~\ref{def:min_max}), which \cite{donze2010robust} omits and whose absence can yield misleading robustness interpretations; and (3) we prove the relationship connecting the robust semantics to the true STR (Theorem~\ref{thm:1}) and connect it to multi-objective optimization for efficient computation.

+Lastly, we briefly discuss related lines of work that are tangential to our focus.
+Conformance testing frameworks quantify the similarity --- along spatial and temporal dimensions --- of the outputs of two systems directly, and then use such similarity metrics to transfer satisfaction guarantees of temporal logic tasks between systems \cite{abbas2014formal,deshmukh2015quantifying}.
+Further related are works on mining parametric temporal logic formulas from data, where it was noted that the parameter mining problem can be converted into a multi-objective optimization problem~\cite{hoxha2018mining,vazquez2018time,kyriakis2019specification}.